United States–Mexico–Canada Agreement: United States Exemptions from USMCA Import and Export Restrictions

+Ratification and legal status

-The USMCA was signed on November 30, 2018, by all three parties at the G20 summit in Buenos Aires, as had been planned the preceding months.
-However, continue disputes over labor rights, steel, and aluminum prevented ratification of this version of the agreement.
+The USMCA was signed on November 30, 2018, by all three parties at the G20 summit in Buenos Aires, as had been planned in the preceding months.
+However, continued disputes over labor rights, steel, and aluminium prevented ratification of this version of the agreement.
 Consequently, Canadian Deputy Prime Minister Chrystia Freeland, U.S. Trade Representative Robert Lightizer and Mexican Undersecretary for North America Jesus Seade formally signed a revised agreement on December 10, 2019, which was ratified by all three countries by March 13, 2020.

 United States

-Domestic procedures for ratification of the agreement are governed by the Trade Promotion Authority legislation, otherwise known as "fast track" authority.
+Domestic procedures for ratification of the agreement are governed by the Trade promotion authority legislation, otherwise known as "fast track" authority.

 Growing objections within the member states about U.S. trade policy and various aspects of the USMCA affected the signing and ratification process.
-Mexico stated they would not sign the USMCA if steel and aluminum tariffs remained.
+Mexico stated it would not sign the USMCA if steel and aluminium tariffs remained.
 There was speculation after the results of the November 6, 2018 U.S. midterm elections that the Democrats' increased power in the House of Representatives might interfere with the passage of the USMCA agreement.
 Senior Democrat Bill Pascrell argued for changes to the USMCA to enable it to pass Congress.
 Republicans opposed USMCA provisions requiring labor rights for LGBTQ and pregnant workers.
 Forty Congressional Republicans urged Trump against signing a deal that contained "the unprecedented inclusion of sexual orientation and gender identity language"; as a result, Trump ultimately signed a revised version that committed each nation only to "policies that it considers appropriate to protect workers against employment discrimination" and clarified that the United States would not be required to introduce any additional nondiscrimination laws.
 The Canadian government expressed concern about the changes evolving within the USMCA agreement.

 On December 2, 2018, Trump announced he would begin the six-month process to withdraw from NAFTA, adding that Congress needed either to ratify the USMCA or else revert to pre-NAFTA trading rules.
 Academics had debated whether the president can unilaterally withdraw from the pact without Congressional approval.